JustasB/LFPsimpy/README.md

 `Init & Run` will show the LFP value of the first inserted electrode

 # How It Works
 LFPsimpy is a Python re-implementation of [LFPsim](https://github.com/compneuro/LFPsim) described in [Parasuram et. al. (2016)]( http://journal.frontiersin.org/article/10.3389/fncom.2016.00065/abstract).
 The original publication estimated LFPs using three different methods and also did not require a NEURON model to be in a specific format.
-However, the original implementation is in HOC, is not MPI-compatible (uses `extracellular`), and places restrictions on the number of electrodes that can be placed in a simulation.
+However, the original implementation is in HOC, is not MPI-compatible, and places restrictions on the number of electrodes that can be placed in a simulation.

 This library encapsulates the three LFP estimation methods described in the paper and uses the more efficient NEURON's [`i_membrane_`](https://www.neuron.yale.edu/neuron/static/new_doc/simctrl/cvode.html#CVode.use_fast_imem) method.
 These changes allow arbitrary number of electrodes and allows computing the LFP in MPI-parallelized models.